freespace/simplekml/README.txt

     kml.newpoint(name="Kirstenbosch", coords=[(18.432314,-33.988862)])
     kml.save("botanicalgarden.kml")

-See the http://simplekml.readthedocs.org for usage and reference.
-Visit https://pypi.python.org/pypi/simplekml/ to download the latest version.
+See the http://simplekml.readthedocs.org for usage and reference or visit https://pypi.python.org/pypi/simplekml/ to download the latest version.